michael-e/email_template_manager/README.markdown

 **Warning: it is not possible to mix the parameters and xpath syntax in one query: `{/data/$param}` will not work**

+Tick the checkbox "Ignore attachment errors" if you like an email to be sent even if an attachment can not be loaded.
+This is useful if your email source contains an optional file upload, for example.

 ### 2.3 Parameters (event filters only!)

 If you are using filters, the ETM will automatically add a few parameters that you can use to filter your datasources: